GabyzinhaGM/Mini-curso/README.md

-# Mini-curso
+# Minicurso
-Mini curso 2022
+Minicurso do Catalisa 2022 - Como consumir a API do Rick And Morty